 I’m including this as an example because I often write about images here.
 Lilian De Jesus, recommends bloggers who specialize in visual content.
 I discovered the post through the Commentluv link included in a comment Lilian made here.

-That’s the end of the actual roundup section.
-The rest of the post are my own observations.
+That’s the end of the roundup section.
+The rest of the post is my own observations.

 Roundup Post Image Collage